Maintaining Student Status & Forms

 9-12 months

-• If student needs a new visa, you need to check U.S. Embassy for visa processing times.
-If applicant does not need a new visa, and depends on travel destination, this can take less than a week.
+If student needs a new visa stamp, you need to check the U.S. Embassy for visa processing times.
+If applicant does not need a new visa stamp, then it depends on visa availability.

 TAKING CLASSES